 What We Offer

 Our goal is to provide advanced training for work as applied social scientist outside of academia, as in government administrative jobs, research departments, or community programs.
 Some of our students also go on to teach at community colleges.
-The Department offers a 30-credit M.A. program in Sociology with a thesis, non-thesis, practicum options.
+The Department offers the 30-credit Online M.A. program in Sociology in a non-thesis format.

 Why Enroll in Our Sociology Master's Program?

 - You will receive individualized attention at every stage in the program.